 Stoicism is an ancient Greek philosophy that emphasizes the development of self-control, rationality, and wisdom as a means of finding peace and happiness in life.
-The five key elements of a stoic:
+The key tenets of stoicism include:

 Stoicism has been widely influential throughout history, and its teachings continue to be relevant today.
 Many people find that the philosophy provides a framework for finding meaning and purpose in life, and for developing resilience in the face of adversity.